 1. Essential Fatty Acids

-The Whole Food Options: Raw or canned herring, salmon, or mackerel and sardines (canned in water with no salt added).
+Raw or Canned Fish: herring, salmon, or mackerel and sardines (**canned in water with no added salt**).

-Omega Rich Oils: Mackerel, sardine, krill, flax, chia and hemp
+Omega Rich Oils: Mackerel, sardine, flax, chia and hemp

 How-To Find the BEST Omega Fatty Acid Supplements:

-Purchase small amounts and use up often (within approximately 1 month).
+Purchase small amounts and refrigerate once opened; use them often in order to finish the product quickly (within approximately 1–2 months).

-Choose oils with natural preservatives such as lignan, vitamin E (tocopherols), rosemary extract or citrus extract.
+Choose oils with natural preservatives and antioxidants such as lignan, vitamin E (tocopherols), rosemary extract, or citrus extract.

 2. Trace Vitamins, Minerals, and Antioxidants